jdennis9/ZNO/README.md

 ### ZNO Music Player
-Lightweight music player for Windows using ImGui
+Lightweight music player for Windows using ImGui.
+Inspired by Foobar2000.

 ### Building
 Build using CMake with vcpkg.
 Requires packages: